Ale888elA/Pi-Hole-VPN-gateway/README.md

 sudo ./VPS_server.sh
 ```
 once the script finished the installation and configuration process, copy the VPS public key shown to add it to VPS client configuration.
-Now, log in to your RPI and download the <a href="https://github.com/Ale888elA/Pi-Hole-VPN-gateway/blob/main/scripts/VPS_client.sh" target="_blank">VPS_client.sh</a> script; it will configure the virtual device "wg_cgnat" and add the configuration to RPI to acr as a client of VPS server and receive forwarded traffic;
+Now, log in to your RPI and download the <a href="https://github.com/Ale888elA/Pi-Hole-VPN-gateway/blob/main/scripts/VPS_client.sh" target="_blank">VPS_client.sh</a> script; it will configure the virtual device "wg_cgnat" and add the configuration to RPI to act as a client of VPS server and receive forwarded traffic;
 ```bash
 wget https://github.com/Ale888elA/Pi-Hole-VPN-gateway/raw/main/scripts/VPS_client.sh
 ```